-Applicability / Level Environmental Value Discussion Waterbody Dawson River Stock Watering Stock access to large portions of the Waterbody is permitted and has been observed.
-The banks of the Waterbody are severely degraded and lack riparian vegetation due to cattle access/activity.
-Applicable - high Applicable - high Similarly, cattle access the Dawson River for water at numerous places within and downstream of the receiving environment.
-Aquaculture There is currently no aquaculture in or within the immediate vicinity of the Waterbody or the receiving environment of the Dawson River.
-Not Applicable Not Applicable Human Consumption nan Consumption Human consumption (of wild or stocked) aquatic species is considered applicable to the Waterbody and the Dawson River.
-However it is noted that the Waterbody is in a remote location and on private land, as such is not accessible to the public.
-The likelihood of human consumption of aquatic species from the Waterbody is considered to be very low.
-Similarly, there are few public access points to the receiving environment reach of the Dawson River, although fish species such as saratoga (a non-eating species) may be caught by local landholders in this reach of the Dawson River.
-Applicable - Iow Primary Recreation The Waterbody is in a remote location and on private land, as such is not accessible to the public.
+Applicability / Level Environmental Value Discussion Dawson River Stock Watering The nearest surface water domestic supply entitlement (Licence 37127S) is located approximately 244 km downstream of the existing desalinated water release location.
+Applicable - high Applicable - high Aquaculture There is currently no aquaculture in or within the immediate vicinity of the Waterbody or the receiving environment of the Dawson River.
+Not Applicable Not Applicable Human Consumption A water supply scheme is located in the Dawson River located approximately 250 km downstream of the proposed action, extending from upstream of Theodore to downstream of Boolburra.
+Applicable - low Applicable - Iow Primary Recreation The Waterbody is in a remote location and on private land, as such is not accessible to the public.
 The likelihood of primary recreation (e.g. swimming, etc.) within the Waterbody is considered to be very low.
-Applicable - low Applicable - low Similarly, public access to the receiving environment reach of the Dawson River is limited.
+Applicable - Iow Applicable - Iow Similarly, public access to the receiving environment reach of the Dawson River is limited.
 It is possible but not well-known if local landholders use this reach of the Dawson River for swimming.

-En la marte Distance Discoursion Applicability / Level Environmental Value Discussion Waterbody Dawson River Secondary Recreation The Waterbody is in a remote location and on private land, as such it is not accessible to the public.
+Secondary Recreation The Waterbody is in a remote location and on private land, as such it is not accessible to the public.
 The likelihood of secondary recreation (e.g. fishing, sailing or other water sports etc.) within the Waterbody is considered to be very low.
-Applicable - low Applicable - low Similarly, the receiving environment reach of the Dawson River has few public access points, and while there may be some fishing by local landholders in this reach of the Dawson River, other forms of secondary recreation are unlikely.
+Applicable - Iow Applicable - Iow Similarly, the receiving environment reach of the Dawson River has few public access points, and while there may be some fishing by local landholders in this reach of the Dawson River, other forms of secondary recreation are unlikely.
 Visual Appreciation The Waterbody is in a remote location and on private land, as such it is not accessible to the public.
 Visual appreciation of environmental values, including picnicking, bush walking etc. are therefore not considered applicable to the Waterbody.
+Applicable - low Applicable - Iow

-Not Applicable Not Applicable Similarly, the receiving environment reach of the Dawson River has few public access points, and no established picnic areas or parklands are near this reach of the Dawson River.
-Drinking Water The extraction of raw water from the Waterbody for drinking water is not considered applicable.
-The closest residential property to the Waterbody is approximately 5.5 km to the east of the Waterbody.
-Not Applicable Applicable - low Drinking water is sourced from the Dawson River at Theodore Weir which is located approximately 240 km downstream from the receiving environment.
-Drinking water is therefore considered applicable to the Dawson River, although it is assessed as only low due to the very large distance downstream that water is extracted for drinking supply.
-Industrial Use The Waterbody is in a remote location and on private land, as such it is not accessible to the public.
+Applicability / Level Environmental Value Discussion Dawson River Similarly, the receiving environment reach of the Dawson River has few public access points, and no established picnic areas or parklands are near this reach of the Dawson River.
+Drinking Water There is no licenced (or known) extraction of water for drinking or human consumption purposes from the Dawson River or waterhole within the proposed action area.
+Not Applicable Applicable - low A search of the Business Queensland water entitlement viewer indicates that the closest surface water domestic supply entitlement (Licence 37127S) is located approximately 244 km downstream of the existing desalinated water release location at Theodore for domestic supply and drinking water following treatment.
+Due to the use of Dawson River water for town supply drinking water remains the primary EV to be protected under the State EA Industrial Use The Waterbody is in a remote location and on private land, as such it is not accessible to the public.
 The property holder does not currently use the Waterbody for industrial purposes (e.g. power generation, manufacturing etc.).
 Consequently, the industrial use EV is not considered applicable.
-Not Applicable Not Applicable

-Discussion Applicability / Level Environmental Value Discussion Waterbody Dawson River Similarly, there are no industrial uses of water in the vicinity of the receiving environment reach of the Dawson River Cultural and Spiritual Values Cultural and spiritual purposes are considered applicable to the Waterbody and the Dawson River.
+Not Applicable Not Applicable Similarly, there are no industrial uses of water in the vicinity of the receiving environment reach of the Dawson River Cultural and Spiritual Values Cultural and spiritual purposes are considered applicable to the Waterbody and the Dawson River.
 While there are no mapped/documented Cultural Heritage Exclusion Zones within the immediate vicinity of the Waterbody, there are several cultural heritage zones in the vicinity of the Dawson River.
 Applicable - moderate Applicable - high